 ‘She’s a fighter’: Cougar Kendo founder continues teaching amid breast cancer battle

-With the door propped open by a kendo stick, 30-year-old Shamina Chang walks through the threshold and into her safe haven.
+Inside of the University’s Campus Recreation and Wellness Center, a door is propped open by a kendo stick.
+A few moments later, 30-year-old Shamina Chang walks through the threshold and into her safe haven.

-Entering, she takes a bow as a show of respect for the dojo, a tradition for all members of Cougar Kendo, and prepares to instruct the practice.
+The first thing she does is take a bow as a show of respect for the dojo.
+A tradition for all members of Cougar Kendo.
+She then prepares to instruct the practice.

-Chang, who graduated from the University with a double major in psychology and philosophy with summa cum laude honors, founded Cougar Kendo in Fall 2008.
+Chang, who graduated from UH with a double major in psychology and philosophy with summa cum laude honors, founded Cougar Kendo back in Fall 2008.

-She is also battling an aggressive form of stage II breast cancer.
+Chang is also carrying one more item to practice.
+She is battling an aggressive form of stage II breast cancer.

 “We didn’t know if I was going to die soon or if I was going to be able to survive,” Chang said.